OlenaBugaiova/temperature-visualization-and-data-transformation-for-experiment-on-composting/README.md

 See the code in the notebook [Average and Replicas Temperature Visualization](https://github.com/OlenaBugaiova/visualization-of-temperature-data-on-composting/blob/main/code/Average%20and%20Replicas%20Temperature%20Visualization.ipynb)

 ---
+# Degree days

-The project also does data transformation for calculating degree days described in the document "[Thermal Load and Application](https://github.com/OlenaBugaiova/visualization-of-temperature-data-on-composting/blob/main/articles/Thermal%20Load%20and%20Application.pdf)" with further visualization of accumulated temperature.
-Accumulated temperature is calculated in relation to room temperature, sterilization, and thermophilic temperatures, see example for replicas
+The project also does data transformation for the calculation of degree days described in the document "[Thermal Load and Application](https://github.com/OlenaBugaiova/visualization-of-temperature-data-on-composting/blob/main/articles/Thermal%20Load%20and%20Application.pdf)" with further visualization of accumulated temperature.
+Accumulated temperature is calculated in relation to room temperature, sterilization, and thermophilic temperatures, see the example

 ![Thermophilic based accumulated temperature](https://github.com/OlenaBugaiova/visualization-of-temperature-data-on-composting/blob/main/visualizations/Accumulated%20Temperature%20Generation%20in%20relation%20to%20Base/Thermophilic%20based%20Accumulated%20Temperature%20with%20Mean.png)